erincatto/box2d/docs/simulation.md

 > **Caution**:
 > Generally you should not set the transform on bodies after creation.
-> Box2D treats this as a teleport and may result in undesirable behavior.
+> Box2D treats this as a teleport and may result in undesirable behavior and/or performance problems.

 Bodies carry shapes and moves them around in the world.
 Bodies are always rigid bodies in Box2D.
 That means that two shapes attached to the same rigid body never move relative to each other and shapes attached to the same body don't collide.

 Shapes have collision geometry and density.
 Normally, bodies acquire their mass properties from the shapes.
 However, you can override the